Curriculum & Assessment

 The grant provides funding which is in addition to the basic school budget.

-Click here to read our PE and Sports Premium
+Click here to read our Sports Premium